 How is a recurrent seizure treated?

 You may need seizure medicine if you do not already take it.
 If you currently take seizure medicine, the dose or type of medicine may need be changed.
-You may need therapy to help manage stress, anxiety or depression.
+Recurrent seizures may occur if you do not take antiseizure medicine as directed.
 Surgery may be needed to remove a tumor or fix a problem in your brain.

 - Manage other medical conditions.
 Manage other health conditions that may increase your risk for a seizure.
 Keep your blood sugar levels and blood pressure under control.